easy-as-python/repo-man/docs/index.rst

 Duplicate repositories
 ^^^^^^^^^^^^^^^^^^^^^^

-Some repositories may be of multiple flavors, but you may also accidentally configure a repository as two flavors.
+Some repositories may be of multiple types, but you may also accidentally configure a repository as two types.
-You can list all the repositories that you've configured as more than one flavor:
+You can list all the repositories that you've configured as more than one type:

 .. code-block:: cfg

-    [some-flavor]
+    [some-type]
     known =
         repo-one
         repo-two

-    [some-other-flavor]
+    [some-other-type]
     known =
         repo-one